litteratum/workon/README.md

 * If everything was pushed:
   * remove a project from the working directory

-If a project name was not passed, the command will try to remove everything from the working directory (still, folders containing ".git" will be checked for unpushed entities).
+If a project name was not passed, the command will try to remove all git repos from the working directory.

 See `gw done --help` for other available options on how to control the command.